music-for-westies/blog/_posts/2022-12-4-wcs-genres.md

 TODO EMBED

-By most accounts, "Get Up, Get Down, Get Funky, Get Loose" is a Funk song, not a blues song.
+By most accounts, "Get Up, Get Down, Get Funky, Get Loose" is a funk song, not fast blues.

 Does this matter?
 Did I write this entire blog post to just to complain about how people don't know the difference between funk and blues, and thus we have an incorrectly labelled youtube video?
-Well, no. Not really.
-The point of "Fast Blues" this context is to contrast with the other song by providing different rhythms, structures and melodies to dance to.
+Well, no. The DJ choose a "Fast Blues" song in this competition is to contrast with the other song by providing different rhythms, structures and melodies to dance to.
-The first song this couple danced to was slow acoustic contemporary, so a fast funk song is still a meaningful change in music.
+The first song in this compeition was slow acoustic contemporary, so a fast funk song is still a meaningful change in music that allows the dancers to demonstrate a different set of skills.

-So why, am I still writing this post?
-Despite blues, soul, funk and jazz all adequately filling the role of contrasting to contemporary pop, there are important differences between these genres that we should be expressing in our dancing.
-I should be able to _see_ what genre of music you are dancing to, even if I can't hear the music.
+So why am I still writing this post?
+Despite blues, soul, funk and jazz all providing meaningful contrast to contemporary/pop, there are important differences _between_ blues/soul/funk/jazz that we should express in our dancing.
+I should be able to _see_ the difference as the genre changes, even if I couldn't hear the music.

 ```info